AIT-IES/hypatia-fmu-attached-device/README.md

 + *ResultsWritePeriodInS*: Time period to write values to results file (DoubleValue)
 + *ResultsFilename*: Name of results file (StringValue)
 + *ResultsVariableNamesList*: List of names of variables whose values should be written to the results file (StringValue)
++ *ProcessingTimeMean*: Average processing time (TimeValue
++ *ProcessingTimeStdDev*: Standard deviation of processing time (TimeValue)

 Class `FmuAttachedDeviceHelper` implements a helper API for class `FMUAttachedDevice`.

+### Class `FmuSharedDevice`

+This class implements application layer models that uses a common shared FMU to compute their internal states.
+The usage and function is analogous to class `FMUAttachedDevice`.

+Class `FmuSharedDevice` has the same parameters as class `FMUAttachedDevice`.
+In addition, it has the following parameter:
++ *SharedFmuInstanceName*: Common name of the shared FMU instance (StringValue)

+Class `FmuSharedDeviceHelper` implements a helper API for class `FMUSharedDevice`.

 ### Class `DeviceClient`

 A simple client that sends/receives messages to/from FMU-attached devices.
 The behavior of this client (sending and receiving) can be defined via callbacks.
+The client sends messages in regular intervals, randomized by a processing delay (subject to a gamma distribution).

 Attributes: